How to find a therapist and ask the right questions

-What to expect from counseling & therapy
+What parents and caregivers can expect from counseling & therapy

 Therapy is a unique opportunity for a child to meet with a trained professional toward establishing and achieving healthy goals.